zaki-mca/STA-CRM-6/README.md

 todo :

-- bulk add category/brand/professional domaine xls csv import

 - data displayed structure
 - display more data for clients in clients daily logs
 - display providers data: phone and adress in invoice details, then display reference and category and brand and unit price in invoice items

-- report print template
+- report print template (facture, bon de livraison, bon pour, attestation de prelevement, engagement, ok etiquettes produits, etiquettes clients log, etiquette order logs, stock movements for inventaire)
+- ok add select products and select all option, add product label printing for selected products bulk selection to print use template to customize

-- ( Ask before apply ) api product adapt to woocommerce
+- ( Ask before apply : ask ok woocommerce-integration.md) api product adapt to woocommerce

-- ok dark mode theme
+- images upload for product
+- add bulk selection delete
 - bulk delete/select/edit
-- images upload for product
 - issue when update order or invoice product duplicate
 - issue when creating a new product in invoice
 - role and users management
+- barcode searching
+- add facilité val chq val dossier, fichier a exporter txt a importer, situations clients, disquette
+- deploy in server

 - logs

 - Product not item

+- ok bulk add category/brand/professional domaine xls csv import (fix data only appears when refreshing make it appears instantly after updating the file)
+- ok payment code for professional domain not uploaded from file

+- ok dark mode theme
 - ok generate sku when cretin a new product -format-

 - ok fix adding in quick actions